-Separated solids from the sea chest intake that may accumulate on ballast water intake filters, screens or other devices that remove debris and aquatic life, shall be removed and disposed of in a manner to prevent any pollutant from the material from entering the waters of the State, in accordance with s.
+Separated solids from the sea chest intake that may accumulate on ballast water intake filters, screens or other devices that remove debris and aquatic life, shall be removed and disposed of in a manner to prevent any pollutant from the material from entering the waters of the state, in accordance with s.
 NR 205.07(3)(a), Wis.
 Adm.
 Code.
-The permittee may discharge the intake backwash for cleaning the filters or screen, provided the backwash only contains fine filtration residuals (sand, silt, small vegetation or aquatic life) that originated from the waterbody where the backwash was originated.
+The permittee may discharge the intake backwash for cleaning filters or screens, from a ballast water treatment system (BWTS) or ballast water intake, provided the backwash only contains fine filtration residuals (sand, silt, small vegetation or aquatic life) that originated from the waterbody where the backwash was originated.
 This prohibition is applicable to both oceangoing vessels and Great Lakes vessels.